sameena93/Death-rate-by-Cardiovascular-Disease/README.md

 </table>

 <h2>Conclusion</h2>
 <p>The project demonstrates the effectiveness of machine learning models in predicting heart failure-related deaths.
-Based on the AUC scores and ROC curves, [insert best-performing model] emerged as the most accurate model.
+Based on the AUC scores and ROC curves, SVM emerged as the most accurate model.
 The insights from the visualizations and the models can aid in identifying high-risk patients and improving early intervention strategies.</p>

 <h2>How to Run</h2>
 <ol>